paladinu/shadowrun-6e-core-net/README.md

 # shadowrun-6e-core-net
-A utility library for 6e
+This library is meant to serve as an engine that can power other Shadowrun 6e applications.